microsoft/BosqueLanguage/README.md

 # The `bosque` Command

-The `bosque` command is the primary tools for buidling, testing, and managing bosque packages and applications.
+The `bosque` command is the primary tools for building, testing, and managing bosque packages and applications.
 The bosque command can be run on sets of files _or_, preferably, used in conjunction with Bosque packages which are defined with a `package.json` format.

 ## Calculator Example